 Facilitator: Teresa Ascencao

-During Once Upon Water, residents work individually or collaboratively to create artworks that explore tangible and intangible concepts of water through media of their choice, such as photography, video, installation, drawing, painting, performance art, dance, sound art, media art, etc. Artists will have opportunities to socialize and integrate with people from Pico island in Madalena town and through Azores Fringe Festival events.
-This programmed residency offers facilitation by multimedia artist Teresa Ascencao, a guided ocean floor tour in the OceanEye glass bottom boat, a guest artist “water workshop” with Choreographer and Dancer Ana Sofia Sousa, a special guest artist talk, gallery tours in the city centre, creative and critical dialogue by the shoreline, and plenty of studio time.
+Residents work individually or collaboratively to create artworks that explore tangible and intangible concepts of water through media of their choice, such as photography, video, installation, drawing, painting, performance art, dance, sound art, media art, etc. Artists will have opportunities to socialize and integrate with people who live on, and visit, Toronto island.
+This programmed residency offers facilitation by multimedia artist Teresa Ascencao, a “water workshop” in movement arts, resident artist talks, a special guest artist talk, gallery tours in the city centre, creative and critical dialogue by the shoreline, and plenty of studio time.
 Critiques of residents’ works occur on a regular basis, individually with the Facilitator and through facilitated group discussions.
-Artists are given full access to dedicated shared studio spaces in downtown Madalena at Centro de Formação Artística (Artistic Development Centre).
-Alternately, artists may arrange to work in various locations around the town’s parks and streets.
 There will be a closing exhibition of artworks created during the residency (if preferred, artists may show in open studio fashion).